Doom (film): Development

 Between 1994 and 1995, following the success of Doom II, Hollywood began gaining interest in producing a live-action film adaptation of Doom.
 Universal Pictures initially acquired the rights, which were later obtained by Columbia TriStar.
 Former CEO of id Software Todd Hollenshead stated that a number of factors prevented the project from moving forward such as the Columbine High School massacre, lack of producers, and poor scripts.
 The id Software team screened a presentation of Doom 3 to agents from Creative Artists Agency (CAA) to see if they were interested in the property.
 Producers Lorenzo di Bonaventura and John Wells eventually obtained the rights.

 Di Bonaventura and Wells initially set development for the film at Warner Bros., however, the duo moved development of the project to Universal after Warner Bros. failed to move the project into production after 15 months.
 The terms of the deal with Universal included gross point royalties for the developer and rights holder.
 In 2004, Enda McCallion was attached to direct the film and David Callaham was named the screenwriter, with the script loosely adapting elements from Doom 3.
 Callaham's early draft featured the Cacodemon, Arch-Vile, and other demons from the games but were cut due to time and budgetary reasons.
 That September, McCallion dropped out as director and Andrzej Bartkowiak joined the project.
 Edgar Wright and Simon Pegg were approached to polish the script's dialogue, but declined and Wesley Strick was hired instead.
 Production was scheduled to begin in Winter 2004 in Prague.

 Pre-production

-Arnold Schwarzenegger was considered for the lead.
 Vin Diesel was offered the lead but turned it down.
 Dwayne Johnson was offered the role of "John Grimm" but turned it down in favor of "Sarge", stating, "For some reason I was drawn more to Sarge, I thought 'Sarge' was, to me, more interesting and had a darker side."
-In September 2004, Karl Urban and Rosamund Pike were cast as John and Samantha Grimm.
+In September 2004, Karl Urban and Rosamund Pike were cast as twins John and Samantha Grimm.
 The Rapid Response Tactical Squad actors underwent military training for two weeks under military advisor Tom McAdams.

+Filming

+Principal photography took place at Barrandov Studios in Prague, Czech Republic.